-BOSTON — An insured alleges in a June 14 complaint filed in a Massachusetts federal court that two insurers who are parties to an administration agreement and a reinsurance agreement engaged in a financial conflict of interest with regard to the denial of his long-term disability benefits under the Employee Retirement Income Security Act (Gary D. Powers v.
+BOSTON — A federal judge in Massachusetts said Dec.
+12 that an insured settled his allegations that two insurers who are parties to an administration agreement and a reinsurance agreement engaged in a financial conflict of interest with regard to the denial of his long-term disability benefits under the Employee Retirement Income Security Act (Gary D. Powers v.
 Northwestern Mutual Life Insurance Co., et al., No. 19-11335, D. Mass.).

-NEW YORK — The Fifth Circuit U.S. Court of Appeals on June 7 affirmed a lower federal court’s dismissal of a breach of fiduciary duty and loyalty lawsuit brought by SunEdison Inc.’s board of directors and investment by former employees who participated in the company’s defined contribution retirement plan (Eric O’Day, et al. v Ahmad Chatila, et al., Nos.
-18-2621 and 18-2632, 2nd Cir., 2019 U.S. App.
-LEXIS 17199).
+WASHINGTON, D.C. — The U.S. Supreme Court should refuse review of a Second Circuit U.S. Court of Appeals decision affirming the dismissal of a breach of fiduciary duty and loyalty lawsuit brought against SunEdison Inc.’s board of directors and investment committee by former employees who participated in the company’s defined contribution retirement plan because the Second Circuit correctly applied precedent set by the high court, the defendants maintain in a Dec.
+6 respondent brief (Eric O’Day, et al. v Ahmad Chatila, et al., No. 19-595, U.S. Sup.).

 WASHINGTON, D.C. — The U.S. Supreme Court on Dec.
 9 denied a petition for a writ of certiorari in an Employee Retirement Income Security Act, case filed by a certified class of insurance agents who were seeking to challenge the standard of review applied by the Sixth Circuit U.S. Court of Appeals to findings that the agents were misclassified as independent contractors by an insurer (Walid Jammal, et al. v.
 American Family Insurance Company, No. 19-248, U.S. Sup.).